Quick Facts about Incontinence

 Urinary incontinence is the loss of bladder or bowel control.
 Bladder control problems can occur when muscles are extremely weak or overactive.
 If bladder muscles are weak, you may have accidents while laughing or trying to lift something heavy.
 On the contrary, if these muscles are too active, then you may have a considerable urge to urinate even when your bladder is nearly empty.
 Additionally, incontinence may be caused by problems or damage to the nerves that control urination or within the urinary tract.

 Incontinence may be noticeable around particular stages of a woman's life; it is a very common symptom of pregnancy, menopause, and postmenopause.
-Women begin producing less estrogen during menopause and these hormones help keep vaginal tissues, including the lining of the bladder, healthy.
+Women begin producing less estrogen during menopause, and this hormone helps keep vaginal tissues, including the lining of the bladder, healthy.
 Decreased levels of estrogen can sometimes cause tissues to deteriorate which may worsen incontinence.
 If it begins to affect a woman's daily activities, it is best to see a doctor to treat the underlying cause of urinary incontinence.

-It is often difficult to distinguish between the various types of incontinence, because incidents can vary from person to person.
-Urinary incontinence is not gender specific, as it can be symptomatic of underlying problems in both men and women.
-There are three main types of incontinence: stress incontinence, urge incontinence, and overflow incontinence; they are described in detail below.
+It is often difficult to distinguish between the various types of incontinence because incidents can vary from person to person.
+Urinary incontinence is not gender specific as it can be symptomatic of underlying problems in both men and women.
+There are three main types of incontinence: stress incontinence, urge incontinence, and overflow incontinence.

 It is important to understand the origins of incontinence.
 Continue reading to learn about the hormonal and non-hormonal causes of this condition.